dart-lang/site-www/src/_guides/language/effective-dart/usage_migrated.md

     still encouraged, of course.)

 Either rule is acceptable, but pick *one* and apply it consistently throughout your code.
-That way when a reader sees `var`, they know whether it is sending a signal that the variable is assigned.
+That way when a reader sees `var`, they know whether it means that the variable is assigned later in the function.

 ### DON'T explicitly initialize variables to `null`.